kiseki1107/Rise-of-Board-Gaming-ETL-Data-Cleaning-Project/README.md

 ks_good_boardgame = ks_boardgame[ks_boardgame.state == 'successful']
 ```

 Finally, both BoardGameGeek and Kickstarter DataFrames were combined via the **pd.merge()** function.
 In order to merge those two DataFrames, I had to make sure that the column names that describes each board game names were matching.
 So, the ‘name’ column from the Kickstarter DataFrame was changed to ‘details_name’ to match that of the BoardGameGeek column name.
 It is there that allows both DataFrames to be merged.
 Once completed, the combined DataFrame was loaded into an excel file called ‘output.xlsx’.
+Download and view the cleaned data file [here](https://github.com/kiseki1107/Rise-of-Board-Gaming-ETL-Data-Cleaning-Project/blob/master/output.xlsx).

 ```python
 # Change the column 'name' to match the column 'detail_name' from the BGG dataFrame.